Retention Induced Biases in a Recommendation System with Heterogeneous Users: Model Setup and the Status Quo

-\paragraph{Average Recommendation Quality (ARQ)} Developers may also observe the recommendation quality statistic.
-For example, one may routinely track metrics like click through rate, completion rate, or average rating.
-Arguably, these metrics are the most direct measures of a recommendation system’s performance.
+\paragraph{Average Recommendation Quality (ARQ)} Developers may routinely track aggregated recommendation quality metrics like click-through rate, completion rate, or average rating.
+Arguably, these metrics are the most direct measures of an RS’s performance.
 Therefore, developers may naturally focus on enhancing them.
 For example, a developer working on a video recommendation system might aim to boost the watch rate.
-Similarly, a developer of an ad recommendation system might consider the average click through rate as a key metric in her dashboard.
-It could be challenging for the developer to justify the value of a new algorithm that negatively impacts the watch rate or the average click through rate in her organization.
+Similarly, a developer of an ad recommendation system might consider the average click-through rate as a key metric.
+Using $\overline{q}$ to denote ARQ, we have $\overline{q}_\infty = \left(\sum_x q(x) (\sum_e m(x, e))\right) / (\sum_{x}\sum_{e} m(x, e))$.